Welcome to the Great Northern Tranmission Line EIS website

 This website serves as a repository for all public documents and project announcements for the Great Northern Transmission Line Project Environmental Impact Statement (EIS).

-September 26, 2017: A Public Notice of Adverse effect for Site 21KC0137 and additional Section 106 reports for the Great Northern Transmission Line Project can be found in the Document Library.
-Click here to access these items.
+November 17, 2017: A Public Notice of HPTP Review for Site 21KC0137 for the Great Northern Transmission Line Project can be found in the Document Library.
+Click here to access this item.